Neurobiologist/EC601-Pulmonary-Embolism/CNN-LSTM-Model/README.md

  There are two flavors of LSTM models we train:
   1. Image Level: Output a binary value for each slice, indicating PE positive or negative.
   2. Study Level: Output 9 binary values per study.
-Each binary value is a study level attribute that can help PE diagnosis.
+Each binary value is a study level attribute that can help PE diagnosis or serve as a prognostic indicator.
 See code for the names of each attribute.

 **LSTM Model input features from Resnet**
 Run <code>LSTM_resnext_train.ipynb</code>